 - As the name suggests, you retain the best of experts with you.

-- The service provider gets a fixed income in a timely manner.
+- The service provider gets a fixed income on time.

 - Retainer fee ensures good relationships among the payer & service provider.